-Standard Instrument Auburn Parramatta Holroyd Objectives To provide a wide range of light industrial, warehouse and related land uses.
-To minimise adverse effects on the natural environment.
-No additional objectives No additional objectives To encourage employment opportunities and to support the viability of centres.
+Standard Instrument Aubum Parramatta Holroyd Objectives To provide a wide range of light industrial, warehouse and related land uses.
+To encourage employment opportunities and to support the To minimise adverse effects on the natural environment.
+No additional objectives No additional objectives viability of centres.
 To minimise any adverse effect of industry on other land uses.
 To enable other land uses that provide facilities or services to meet the day to day needs of workers in the area.
 To support and protect industrial land for industrial uses.